 “BTEC biology really helped me to become more organised…it is the best course out of my options”

-A BTEC Level 3 National Extended Certificate in Applied Human Biology provides an opportunity for students to gain a nationally recognised qualification which will enable them to enter employment in a science-related area, or progress to Higher Education.
-Former students have progressed onto courses in Nursing, Sports Science, Sports Therapy, Conservation Biology, Animal Behavior, Occupational Therapy, Early Childhood and Health and Social Care.
+A BTEC National Extended Certificate in Applied Human Biology provides an opportunity for students to gain a nationally recognised qualification which will enable them to enter employment in a science related area, or progress to Higher Education.
+Former students have progressed onto courses in nursing, midwifery, sports science, sports therapy, occupational therapy, early childhood and health and social care.

-2 GCSE Sciences at grade 4 or above (to include Biology, if studied separately).
-Maths and English at grade 4.
+GCSE Core and Additional Science at grade 4,4 (double award), or 4,4 from triple award (including a grade 4 in GCSE Biology).
 The GCSE Applied Science or BTEC Level 2 Applied Science qualifications are not an acceptable entry qualification for this course.